heinzwittenbrink/slides-editorial-processes/lecture-1.md

 ## Possible Lecture Reports

-Lecture 1: What is editorial quality?
+- What is editorial quality?
+- Editing and AI
-Lecture 2: Types of editorial organisation
+- Types of editorial organisation
-Lecture 3: Editorial roles and workflow
+- Editorial roles and workflow

-## Possible literature review
+## Possible literature reviews

+- Kissane, Elements of content strategy
+- Plotnik, Elements of editing
+- Google on content quality

 # Web editing as a root of content strategy